ComputerScientist-01/ComputerScientist-01/README.md

 ## Check out my latest project
 https://jayvardhan-weather-app.herokuapp.com/

-- 🔭 I’m currently working on Python as an Intern
+- 🔭 I have worked as a Python Developer Intern

-- 🌱 I’m currently learning Django from Coursera
+- 🌱 I’m currently learning Flutter

-- 👯 I’m looking to collaborate on Projects related to Django
+- 👯 I’m looking to collaborate on Projects related to Python or Flutter

 - 💬 Ask me anything about Python & C++